MaeveHughes/Irish-Sports-Quiz/README.md

     -   #### First Time Visitor Goals
         1. As a First Time Visitor, I want to learn how to play the quiz.
         2. As a First Time Visitor, I want to challenge myself on my knowledge of Irish ports.
-        3. As a First Time Visitor, I want to find the quiz makers on social media.

     -   #### Returning Visitor Goals